A teacher presenting to a room of learners

 Developing my professsional identity involves:

-• understanding my professional goals, needs, interests and learning preferences in order to identify areas for development
+• understanding your professional goals, needs, interests and learning preferences in order to identify areas for development

-• defining my short-, medium- and long-term career goals in order to plan my professional development
+• defining your short-, medium- and long-term career goals in order to plan your professional development

-• identifying the developmental pathways available to reach my learning and career goals
+• identifying the developmental pathways available to reach your learning and career goals

-• engaging in appropriate professional development opportunities and critically selecting resources to inform my classroom practice, including:
+• engaging in appropriate professional development opportunities and critically selecting resources to inform your classroom practice, including:

 • observing other teachers and being observed